Azure/azure-sdk-for-node/README.md

 The Azure SQL Database functions allow you to manage Azure SQL servers, databases and firewall rules.

-### Servers and Firewall Rules
+### Servers
-To work with servers and firewall rules you can use the SqlManagementService

-*Servers*
+You can add, delete and list SQL Server instances

 ```Javascript
 var authentication={keyvalue:"...", certvalue:"..."};
 var sqlMgmt = new azure.SqlManagementService(subscriptionId, authentication);